Rong-ao/BioScraper/README.md

 Before running scraper, check whether your environment satisfied dependences.

 # Uniprot Scraper
-Version 1.0: searching for protein subcellular loaction & secreted protein selection.
+**Version 1.1:** searching for protein subcellular loaction & secreted protein selection from Uniprot.

+**Update:**

+For some proteins, **there will be not available Uniprot subcellular location annotation** in database.

+**Gene Ontology (Cellular Component)** terms are added into search targets to solving this issue.
+You will see two columns of subcellular location in final table, corresponding to Uniprot annotation and GO annotation.

 ### Uniprot Scraper accepts 3 arguments:
 ### 1. Input file: Input directory of your ID file, which is a column list of protein Uniprot IDs, csv or xlsx format recommended.